 Is EOS better than Ethereum?
 Which blockchain platform offers more innovations?
-Is EOS a better investment than Ether?

 Well, if you thought that Alien vs. Predator is the greatest battle of our century, get ready for the duel between EOS and Ethereum.

 We at Trading Education can help you learn more about the crypto world and how to trade cryptocurrencies like a pro.
 Take our cryptocurrency course and find out if EOS is better than Ethereum.

 If you’re feeling confused trying to work out ‘EOS vs. Ethereum — Is EOS better than Ethereum?’, keep reading.
 We’ve put together a complete guide so you can choose which one is better.

 Is EOS better than Ethereum?
 Before we start exploring the pros and cons of both EOS and Ethereum, we should explain what these cryptos aim to achieve.
 As we know, Ethereum is the second most popular and traded digital asset.

 Ethereum is an open-source blockchain-based platform, created by Vitalik Buterin, that facilitates the use of smart contracts and decentralised apps (dApps).
 As a matter of fact, Ethereum is considered the king of smart contracts.

 On top of that, Ethereum supports a wide number of tokens, such as ERC-20, as well as numerous crypto games.
 Ethereum is not about empty talk, but real effectiveness!